IsaacAKAJupiter/joplin-url-meta/README.md

 # Joplin Plugin - URL Meta

 This plugin will grab and fetch meta tags (title, description and image) from URLs found in your notes.
 It also supports clicking on a URL in the markdown-it panel and popping up information in a dialog with options to open/copy.
 It also supports a panel that will show all found URLs in the note with buttons to open/copy.
 This plugin can only fetch these tags from the desktop client, but can display details in the mobile version.

+## Changelog

+### v1.0.1

+-   Added support for more image extensions via the canvas browser API.
+-   Now fetching meta tags for 1 URL at a time to prevent missing data for same domain.
+This also now includes a progress indicator in the panel.
+-   Refetch single URL now exists on desktop.